rub429/Phase-1-Project/README.md

 # Phase-1-Project
-My Flatiron Phase 1 Project
+My Flatiron Phase 1 Project (13 commits)

 README
 Ruben's Phase 1 Project, a website for video games for ps5, ps4, xbox series x, xbox one, wii u, and pc.
 Navigate through the page and see which game you'd like to choose.